 - The Diversity emphasis requirement includes gender, race, class, ethnicity or non-western studies.
 It may be "double-dipped" with approved social science, traditions & cultures, or fine arts/literature course

-- Science GPA: Minimum 2.5 or higher
+- Overall Science GPA: 2.5 required, 2.75 or better strongly preferred

 In addition to fulfilling all academic prerequisite requirements, students must also meet all non-academic essential qualifications in order to matriculate into the PharmD program.
 These include: